-- 46. The 5 year capital programme for highways structural maintenance was approved by Council in February 2011 and subsequently updated in October 2011.
-Structural maintenance comprises carriageways, footways, bridges, street lighting and drainage.
-The carriageways allocation is sub- divided according to treatment type (Annex A). - 47.
-Annex B shows an amended budget profile that takes account of the October 2011 updates. - 48.
+- 48. The 5 year capital programme for highways structural maintenance was approved by Council in February 2011 and subsequently updated in October 2011 Structural maintenance comprises carriageways, footways, bridges, street lighting and drainage.
+The carriageways allocation is sub- divided according to treatment type (Annex A). - 49.
+Annex B shows an amended budget profile that takes account of the October 2011 updates. - 50.
 Annex C shows the allocations for major Principal Road and General Maintenance schemes.
-In addition to the £9.6m for Major Maintenance Schemes and £2m for general maintenance have been identified in the proposed programme.
-The details of the proposed general maintenance allocations as follows: - i. £1m has been identified to maintain carriageways. - ii. £0.6m will be targeted at bridge maintenance schemes.
-Recent inspection works have identified a number of defects and therefore need for further site investigation and evaluation to identify the most appropriate treatments. - iii. £0.4m of this additional funding would be targeted at footway schemes which have suffered a sharp deterioration due to recent server winters.
+In addition to the £9.6m approved at the October 11 Start Chamber for Major Schemes, £2m has been identified for general maintenance. £400,000 of this additional funding would be targeted at footway schemes which have suffered a sharp deterioration due to recent server winters.
+The remaining £1.6m would be used to maintain carriageways.